How To Create A Balcony Garden That Attracts Pollinators

 6. Consider Bloom Timing: Plant a mix of early, mid, and late-blooming flowers to ensure there is always something in bloom for pollinators.

-See also How to Create a Low-Maintenance Balcony Garden
+See also How To Create An Edible Balcony Garden

 Case Studies: Successful Balcony Gardens Around the World